robert/robert.github.com/_posts/2018-05-07-making-youtube-less-bad-for-you-using-css.md

 * Hide homepage videos
 * And in the extreme version, hide all homepage content at all except a search bar

-Removing the sections of websites that don’t serve your goals makes the internet a more relaxing place, and installing my YouTube tweaks for yourself via the [Stylish Chrome extension](https://userstyles.org/styles/159555/distraction-free-youtube) doesn’t require knowing anything about CSS or internet browsers.
+Removing the sections of websites that don’t serve your goals makes the internet a more relaxing place.
+Installing my YouTube tweaks for yourself via the [Stylish Chrome extension](https://userstyles.org/styles/159555/distraction-free-youtube) doesn’t require knowing anything about CSS or internet browsers.
 If you like the alterations then you should also check out my [previous attempts to turn down online noise](/2016/08/08/hide-the-internet/), and [let me know](https://twitter.com/robjheaton) if you have any other ideas for websites that need some moderation imposed on them.

 ---